If you’re writing children’s stories, read this post. We discuss what a theme is and what the 10 powerful recurring themes in children’s stories are.

 - The Harry Potter series includes all these themes, but the most prominent theme is finding the courage to face evil so that good can prevail.
 You can read more about the other themes in the books in this post.

-- The main themes in The Hunger Games series are suffering in an unequal society, loss, and courage.
+- The main themes in The Hunger Games series are: suffering in an unequal and unjust society; loss of loved ones; and courage.
 Katniss has to find the courage to survive physically, to fight an unjust system, and to deal with loss and grief.

 - In Diary of a Wimpy Kid: The Ugly Truth, Greg has to deal with the reality of growing up.